mirage/typebeat/README.md

 ```

 But the parser does not terminate because we have the `CFWS` token at the end.
-What that means?
-The parser expect an `End of input` or any character different
+What does that mean?
+The parser expects an `End of input` or any character other
 than `wsp` (and you can produce that by `Angstrom.Unbuffered.Complete`) to
 check that the hypothetical next line is a new field.
 Because, as you know, we
 can write something like: